Simplescraper

 If the page you're scraping returns the element you want but it comes back empty, you're probably reading it before the scroll that fills it has happened.
 The element sits below the fold, its rows or images are placeholders until something scrolls them near the viewport, and your script grabs the value too early and gets a blank string back.
 This is how lazy-load works on a page that hangs its content off scroll position.

-The solution is to move the headless Chrome viewport to the element so the page fires the same scroll and intersection events a person would, wait for the lazy content to arrive, and only then read the text.
-That triggers the page's own lazy-load and gives you the filled-in element instead of an empty one.
+The solution is to move the headless Chrome viewport to the element so the page fires the same scroll and intersection events a person would, then read the text once the lazy content has arrived.
+We'll build a small script that launches headless Chrome and opens the page, waits for the target element to exist in the DOM even though it starts below the fold, scrolls that exact element into the viewport so the page runs its own lazy-load, and only then reads the now-filled-in text.
 It takes about 35 lines of Node.js with one library, Puppeteer.

 The complete script